-$accept_subgame (visitor: chess.pgn.BaseVisitor[ResultT]) \rightarrow ResultT$ class chess.pgn.Game (headers: Optional[Union[Mapping[str, str], Iterable[Tuple[str, str]]]] = None)
+$accept_subgame (visitor: chess.pgn.BaseVisitor[ResultT]) \rightarrow ResultT$ headers: chess.pgn.Headers

 Traverses headers and game nodes in PGN order, as if the game was starting after this node.
 Returns the visitor result.

 The root node of a game with extra information such as headers and the starting position.
 Extends GameNode.